| Introduction Knowing as much about golf as I do about flower arranging,

 you can also select from twelve PGA professionals that

+can join you on the fairway.
 The multiplayer options are quite extensive and these

 can be approached in two very different ways.
 First,